 Each year the Canal Corporation conducts dredging in order to maintain minimum water depths for navigation in the Cayuga-Seneca, Champlain, Erie and Oswego Canals.
 (Dredging in the Champlain Canal is currently limited to the confluence of the Hoosic River and Hudson River).
 Four floating plants, staffed with permanent and seasonal employees, are located on the Canal in Waterford, Utica, Syracuse and Albion.
 Each floating plant has the capability to dredge by hydraulic and mechanical methods.
 Most dredging is conducted during the navigation season between May and November.
 The average yearly volume of sediment dredged is approximately 280,000 cubic yards.

-Hydraulic dredging involves the suction and pumping of sediments from the water into upland sites where solids are settled out before the water is returned to the Canal.
+Hydraulic dredging involves the pumping of sediments from the water into upland sites where solids are settled out before the water is returned to the Canal.
 Turbidity (a measure of the “cloudiness” of water) in the water being returned to the canal is monitored every few hours to ensure the waterway is not adversely impacted by the dredging operations.
 Highly turbid water can adversely impact fish, wildlife, and sensitive environmental habitats.